jcazevedo/jcazevedo.net/posts/_posts/2020-09-03-september-leetcoding-challenge-day-2.md

 `nums`).
 Elements in C++ [`multisets`](http://www.cplusplus.com/reference/set/multiset/) are sorted and the interface provides both `lower_bound` and `upper_bound` methods to search for elements in logarithmic time complexity.
-The following is a sample implementation of that strategy:
+The following is an implementation of that strategy:

 {% highlight cpp %}
 class Solution {